aduarteg/aduarteg.github.io/index.md

 - [**Banneker-Key Scholarship**](https://www.bannekerkey.umd.edu/), University of Maryland, College Park, May 2015.

 ## Talks and Presentations
+- A. N. Diaz, _A fast and accurate domain-decomposition nonlinear reduced order model using shallow masked autoencoders_.
+Presentation, 2023 SIAM Conference on Computational Science and Engineering (CSE23), 27 Feb.
+2023, Amsterdam, The Netherlands.
+- A. N. Diaz, _A fast and accurate domain-decomposition nonlinear reduced order model using shallow masked autoencoders_.
+Presentation, 5th Annual Meeting of the SIAM Texas-Louisiana Section, 4-6 Nov.
+2022, Houston, TX.
-- Diaz A., _Impact of the Convergence of Series Expansions on Model Reduction of Quadratic-Bilinear Systems_.
+- A. N. Diaz, _Impact of the Convergence of Series Expansions on Model Reduction of Quadratic-Bilinear Systems_.
 Presentation, 2022 Model Reduction and Surrogate Modeling Conference, 21 Sept.
 2022, Berlin, Germany.
-- Diaz, A. _Data-Driven Model Reduction using the Loewner Framework_.
+- A. N. Diaz _Data-Driven Model Reduction using the Loewner Framework_.
 Poster, 2021 Oil and Gas HPC Conference, 5 Mar.
 2021, Houston, TX (virtual).
-- Diaz, A. _Data-Driven Model Reduction using the Loewner Framework_.
+- A. N. Diaz _Data-Driven Model Reduction using the Loewner Framework_.
 Presentation, Model Order Reduction for Large-Scale Problems Minisymposium, SIAM Conference on Computational Science and Engineering, 4 Mar.
 2021, Fort Worth, TX (virtual).
-- Diaz, A., Kakkar, A. _The Least-Area Tetrahedral Tile of Space_.
+- A. N. Diaz, A. Kakkar _The Least-Area Tetrahedral Tile of Space_.
 Poster, MAA Undergraduate Student Poster Session, Joint Mathematics Meetings, 12 Jan.
 2018, San Diego, CA.
-- Diaz, A. _Existence and Boundedness of Isoperimetric Regions in Surfaces of Revolution with Density_, Informal Geometric Analysis Seminar, 14 Nov.
+- A. N. Diaz _Existence and Boundedness of Isoperimetric Regions in Surfaces of Revolution with Density_, Informal Geometric Analysis Seminar, 14 Nov.
 2017, Math Department, University of Maryland, College Park.
 Seminar.
-- Diaz, A. _The Log-Convex Density Conjecture in Hyperbolic Space_.
+- A. N. Diaz _The Log-Convex Density Conjecture in Hyperbolic Space_.
 MAA Student Paper Sessions, MathFest.
 28 Jul.
 2017, Hilton Hotel, Chicago, IL.
 Student Presentation.

 ## Teaching
 - **Grader**, Department of Computational and Applied Mathematics, Rice University